antmicro/topwrap/docs/source/getting_started.md

 ```

 :::{note}
 You can change the name of an individual node by right clicking on it and selecting `rename`.
+This is useful when creating multiple instances of the same IP core.
 :::

 You can save the project in the [Design Description](description_files.md) format, which is used by Topwrap to represent the created design.